About the WIs and federations

 County Office tel: 01604 646055

 The WI group in Staverton has just celebrated its 21st birthday.
 It is a modern sociable group which enjoys listening to inspiring speakers, going on fun day trips recently including Ladies Day at Newmarket, theatre trips, bowling, and Christmas shopping with lunch, crafting, and leading charitable initiatives (e.g. recently an impressive collection of unwanted bras was made for “Against Breast Cancer”).
 They are delighted to welcome new members.
 It really is for all ages of women who want to be part of a community group.
 They are delighted to welcome new members.
 It really is for all ages of women who want to be part of a community group.
 If you have been in the area for many years or have just moved in please just come along to a meeting and say “hello” or contact Ros.
 We always meet on the third Thursday of every month, at 7.30pm, in Staverton Village Hall.
 Also, if you’re feeling sociable and peckish “Ladies Wot Lunch” meet on the fourth Thursday of the month at The Countryman, in Staverton.

 You can also see us on Facebook.

-August 15th – Tea Party at 4pm in Carol Undy’s garden
+August 20th – Tea Party at 4pm in a garden in Staverton

-There will so be several outings for members.
+There will also be several outings for members.